 How it works

-Use your imagination to create a Google Doodle based on what kindness means to you.
+Use your imagination to create a Google Doodle based on what inner strength means to you.

 How to enter

 - Download or print the entry form.

-- Artist’s statement - Tell us about what you have drawn and how it represents kindness to you.
+- Artist’s statement - Tell us about what you have drawn and how it represents your inner strength.

 - Fill out the rest of the required information and have a parent or guardian sign the entry form.

 - Entry form doodles: If the doodle is created directly on our entry form, you can either upload them to our site as a .jpg or .png (visit the enter tab) or mail them in (address listed on the enter tab).

 - Other doodles: If the doodle wasn't created directly on our entry form, take a high-res digital photo or scan of the doodle in good lighting and combine it with the entry form.

 Doodles will be judged on the following parameters: